All Episodes

 You're not propaganda.

-I'm here working at the place where a coach has given his kidney to a player where another person received a medal.
+I'm here working at the place where a coach has given his kidney to a player, where another person received a medal.

-That that is a heartwarming, amazing story.
+That is a heartwarming, amazing story.

 I did see that.